 - A maximum rate pensioner can receive an additional 50% of the maximum rate of pension as a loan payment. - Non-pensioners can receive 150% of the maximum rate of pension as a loan payment. - The amount part-rate pensioners can receive varies between 50% and 150%, depending on the amount of pension they already receive.

-A person can nominate their loan amount and change or stop it at any time.
+A person can nominate their maximum loan amount, change the amount they receive each fortnight, as well as stop and restart their loan payments at any time.

 Advance payments